-Note: If a project has been awarded AHFA funds but returns the Housing Credits before the current application deadline, that project will not be considered in determining the 2-mile radius requirement.
+Note: If a project has been awarded AHFA funds but returns the Housing Credits before the current application deadline, that project will not be considered in determining the 2mile radius requirement.

 - 13.)
 Extended Low-Income Use.
-All projects must commit in writing to extend the Housing Credits low-income set-aside an additional five (5) years beyond the fifteen (15) year compliance period to twenty (20) years.
-Therefore, projects will not be allowed to enter into a Qualified Contract until after the 20th year of the extended low-income use is complete, unless approved in writing by AHFA as part of the Qualified Contract process. - 14.)
-Multifamily Housing Revenue Bonds.
-Any applicant applying for Housing Credits for a project financed through the AHFA Multifamily Housing Revenue Bond program will be exempt from the point scoring process.
-However, the application must meet all of the OAP threshold requirements, with the exception of the early submission of the third-party reports (Market Study and Environmental Assessment) and the minimum rehabilitation requirements.
+All projects (except projects with Multifamily Housing Revenue Bonds) must commit in writing to extend the Housing Credits low-income set-aside an additional five (5) years beyond the fifteen (15) year compliance period to twenty (20) years.
+Therefore, projects will not be allowed to enter into a Qualified Contract until after the 19th year of the extended low-income use is complete, unless approved in writing by AHFA as part of the Qualified Contract process. - Multifamily Housing Revenue Bonds.
+Any applicant applying for Housing Credits for a project financed through the AHFA Multifamily Housing Revenue Bond program will be exempt from the extended low-income use requirement and the competitive point scoring process.
+However, the application must meet all of the QAP threshold requirements, with the exception of the early submission of the third-party reports (Market Study and Environmental Assessment) and the minimum rehabilitation requirements.